Avondale Running Club

 The first Saturday of the each month, except for May, July and August, the club holds it business meeting at 9:00 AM.
 Initially meetings were held at

-2005 meetings have been held at the Avondale Community Pride Center, 3520 Forest Avenue.
+Beginning in 2005 meetings were held at the old Avondale Community Pride Center, 3520 Forest Avenue.
 Cincinnati, Ohio.
-Annual membership dues help to
+Since it opened the new

 The Club publishes an on-line calendar of scheduled runs, walks, races and fund raising activities for members, neighbors and friends.